-Pacific College’s Associate of Applied Science program offers unparalleled opportunities to advance your career in Asian holistic medicine with a blend of classroom and online learning.
+Pacific College’s Associate of Applied Science program is paramount among San Diego massage schools, offering unparalleled opportunities to advance your career in Asian holistic massage with a blend of classroom and online learning.
 Led by our expert faculty, online activities and in-class sessions have now merged to give students flexibility in addition to the distinguished hands-on instruction for which Pacific College is known.

 The purpose of the AAS degree program is to develop the student into an expertly trained body therapist.
-Focus is on Oriental medical theory with a comprehensive training in practical massage skills, including Tui Na, Chinese massage therapy, shiatsu, Thai massage, and a variety of other Asian bodywork therapies.
+Focus is on Oriental medical theory with comprehensive practical and holistic massage training, including Tui Na, Chinese massage therapy, shiatsu, Thai massage, and a variety of other Asian bodywork therapies.
 A wide array of electives allows the student to study specific areas of interest, such as pediatrics, sports medicine, or reflexology.

 In China and Japan, therapeutic massage is one of the major branches of the traditional healing arts.
 Hospitals in China commonly have an entire department devoted to massage therapy, working with the acupuncture and herbal departments to create a comprehensive plan of treatment.

 Pacific College’s Associate of Applied Science degree curriculum reflects the college’s respect for this type of complete massage practitioner.
 Toward the valuable and important goal of becoming an expertly trained body therapist, the Pacific College Associate degree (Associate of Applied Science degree) program gives students an excellent introduction to Oriental medical theory and comprehensive training in practical massage skills.
 Students may select courses from a wide array of electives, for example, Japanese shiatsu massage and a unique derivative, seitai shiatsu; acupuncture point location and functions, movement therapies such as tai ji, qi gong, and more.